Montessori Comparison

 Mixed age grouping

-Grouping encourages children to teach and help each other
+Grouping encourages children to teach and help each other.

-Child chooses own work
+The Child chooses their own work

-Child sets own learning pace
+The Child sets his own learning pace

 Multi-sensory materials for physical exploration

-Organized program for learning care of self and
+Organized program for learning care of self and environment (polishing shoes, cleaning the sink, etc.)

-Emphasis on: social development
+Emphasis on:

-Teacher is center of classroom as “controller”
+The teacher is the center of the classroom as a "controller"

-Teacher acts as primary enforcer of discipline
+The Teacher acts as the primary enforcer of discipline

 Group and individual instruction